 Day 1: Tokyo: West Side/Modern Tokyo

-- Travel to Harajuku and check out Meiji-jingu Shrine, Omotesando and the Nezu Museum.
+- Travel to Harajuku and check out Meiji-jingu Shrine, Omotesando, and Nezu Museum.

 - Take the train to Shibuya and explore the shops then eat lunch.